English Vinglish: Plot

-Shashi Godbole is an Indian homemaker who makes and sells laddoos as a home-run business.
-Her husband Satish and daughter Sapna take her for granted, mock her because she doesn't speak much English, and generally treat her with disrespect, making Shashi feel negative and insecure.
-However, her young son, Sagar loves her as she is, and her mother-in-law offers her words of sympathy.
+Shashi Godbole is a traditional Marathi homemaker and entrepreneur in Pune who makes and sells laddoos as a home-run business.
+Her husband Satish and daughter Sapna take her for granted, mock her because of her poor English-speaking skills, and generally treat her with disrespect, making Shashi feel negative, insecure, and underconfident.
+However, her young son, Sagar, loves her as she is, and her elderly widowed mother-in-law offers her words of sympathy.

-Shashi's older sister Manu, who lives in New York City, invites Shashi's family to her daughter Meera's wedding to Kevin.
-It is decided that Shashi will go to New York alone 5 weeks before the wedding to help Manu organize.
-Her husband and children will join her as the wedding approaches.
-During her flight to New York, Shashi is given inspirational advice by a fellow passenger.
-While Shashi is in New York, she has a traumatic experience at a café where the waitress is rude to her due to her inability to communicate in English.
-She is comforted by a French chef Laurent who happened to be queuing up behind her at the café as he himself is weak in English.
+Shashi's older sister, Manu, who lives in New York City, invites Shashi's family to the marriage of her daughter, Meera, with Kevin.
+It is decided that Shashi will travel to New York alone five weeks in advance to help Manu organise the marriage, while her husband and children will join her as the marriage approaches.
+During her flight to America, Shashi is given inspirational advice by a fellow passenger.
+Upon her arrival in New York, Shashi is warmly welcomed by Manu and her younger daughter, Radha.
+While Shashi is in New York, she has a traumatic experience at a coffee shop where a staff member is rude to her due to her inability to communicate in English.
+She is comforted by fellow customer, French chef Laurent, who himself is weak in English.

-Using the money she made from selling laddoos, Shashi secretly enrolls in a conversational English class that offers to teach the language in 4 weeks, showing her resourcefulness at navigating an unfamiliar city alone.
-The class comprises the instructor David Fischer, a Mexican nanny Eva, a Pakistani cab driver Salman Khan, a Chinese hairstylist Yu Song, a Tamil software engineer Ramamurthy, a closeted African-Caribbean man Udumbke, and Laurent, whom she had met earlier.
+Using the money she earned by selling laddoos, Shashi secretly enrolls in a conversational four-week English class, showing her resourcefulness at navigating an unfamiliar city alone.
+The class comprises the instructor David Fischer, a Mexican nanny Eva, a Pakistani taxi driver Salman Khan, a Chinese hairstylist Yu Song, a Tamil software engineer Ramamurthy, a shy African-Caribbean man Udumbke, and Laurent.
 Shashi quickly becomes a promising and committed student, earns everyone's respect with her charming behavior and her cuisine, and gains self-confidence.
-Laurent becomes attracted to Shashi, leading to some interpersonal drama.
+Laurent becomes attracted to Shashi, leading to some interpersonal conflict.
+When he tries to kiss her at the rooftop of a building, Shashi pushes him away and runs off, but fails to explain that she is married.